Yuniel Dorticos: Dorticos vs. Kudryashov

 On the tournament's draft, it was determined that Dorticos would face Dmitry Kudryashov in the quarterfinals.
 The fight was set for 23 September at the Alamodome in San Antonio, Texas.
 This will be the Super Series' first match in the United States.
 A percentage of the gate revenue will be donated to the San Antonio Food Bank to aid victims of Hurricane Harvey.
 At the official weigh-in, Dmitry Kudryashov initially missed weight by half a pound, coming in at 200 1⁄2 lbs.
 However, he was able to come in at exactly 200 lbs in a second try 45 minutes later.
 Dorticos weighed in at 199 lbs.

 On fight night, Dorticos retained his title and advanced to the semi-finals by knocking out Kudryashov in two rounds.
 The fight started with a slow-paced, feel out round, with both boxers studying their opponent.
 Dorticos successfully executed a pull counter as the bell sounded.
 In round two, the pace of the fight increased, with Dorticos and Kudryashov trading combinations.
 Eventually, Dorticos gained the upper hand by landing a series of one-two combos, as Kudryashov retreated behind his high guard.
 Dorticos ended the contest by knocking out Kudryashov with a right hook.
 The referee waived the count with a minute left in round two.
 Dorticos is expected to face the winner of Gassiev-Włodarczyk and stated that he would prefer to face Gassiev.

-2018-19 World Boxing Super Series
+2018–19 World Boxing Super Series

 Dorticos vs. Masternak

-Dorticos participated in the 2018-19 World Boxing Super Series Cruiserweight tournament as well.
+Dorticos participated in the 2018–19 World Boxing Super Series Cruiserweight tournament.
 It was announced that he would face the one-time WBA Interim cruiserweight title challenger Mateusz Masternak in the quarterfinal bout, which was held on October 20, 2018, at the CFE Arena in Orlando, Florida.
 Masternak was ranked #4 by the WBA, #6 by the WBO, #8 by the IBF and #11 WBC.
 The fight was scheduled as the main event of a DAZN card.
 Dorticos was expected to beat Masternak, and came into the fight as the betting favorite.
-He won the fight by unanimous decision, with two judges awarding him a 115-113 scorecard, while the third judge scored it 116-112 in his favor.
+He won the fight by unanimous decision, with two judges awarding him a 115–113 scorecard, while the third judge scored it 116–112 in his favor.